tdaron/ctml/README.md

 an HTML tag.
 You also have `hh(tag, attributes*)` to create self closed tags.

-You'll also need the `ctml` macro that will create a context containing the sink as well as the indentation state.
+You'll also need the `ctml` macro that will create a context containing some state.

 Two last 4 macros allow you to put text inside of the HTML.
 You can use `ctml_text(char* text)` to put some text in the